krishna-gramener/github-screenshots/README.md

 This error occurs when the dependencies aren't installed correctly.
 We've fixed this by:
 - Adding `cd ${{ github.action_path }}` in action.yml to install dependencies in the correct location
-- Ensuring all dependencies (playwright, sharp, mime-types) are installed before running the script
+- Ensuring all dependencies (playwright, sharp, polka, sirv, pino) are installed before running the script

 ### Screenshots showing blank pages or errors